hashgraph/hedera-services/hedera-node/docs/lambdas.md

 ### Lambda execution environment

-Although a lambda does exists in the network state with its own bytecode and storage, it does **not** have a directly callable EVM address.
-You cannot invoke it through the Hedera API (HAPI) or reference it from other smart contracts by address.
+Although a lambda exists in the network state with  bytecode and storage, it does **not** have a directly callable EVM address.
+You cannot invoke it through the HAPI or reference it from other smart contracts by EVM address.

 Instead, when a lambda is executed, both the EVM receiver and contract address in the initial frame are set to a new system contract address, `0x16c`.
 This system contract implements a new `IHieroTransactionEnv` interface that exposes